Skip to content

-How to Restrict Quantity per Product Attribute in WooCommerce (2026 Complete Guide)
+How to Restrict Quantity per Product Attribute in WooCommerce (2026 Guide)

-If you sell variations like sizes or colors, you may need to limit how many of each attribute a customer can buy.
-This guide explains how to restrict quantity per product attribute in WooCommerce using built-in settings, plugins, and custom rules.
+If you sell variations like sizes or colors, you may need to limit how many of each attribute a customer can buy in a single order.
+This guide covers how to restrict quantity per product attribute in WooCommerce using built-in settings or a plugin, with custom rules as a fallback for anything neither of those covers, whichever fits how technical you want to get about it.

-Whether you want to prevent bulk purchases of a limited size, enforce minimums for wholesale, or reduce stock issues, these methods will help.
+Whether you want to prevent bulk purchases of a limited size, enforce minimums for wholesale, or reduce stock problems on your most popular variations, these methods will help, and the right one for your store usually comes down to how many different rules you’re actually trying to run at once.

 Why Restrict Quantity by Attribute?